-The 8,000-square-foot Madrona Marsh Nature Center is located across from the marsh at 3201 Plaza del Amo in Torrance, California.
+The Madrona Marsh Nature Center is found across from the Preserve at 3201 Plaza del Amo in Torrance, California.

-After thirty years, the community’s dream came to fruition on Saturday, April 28, 2001 when the Center opened.
-The project planning for the marsh began in 1984 and the ground breaking ceremony was in November 1999.
+The Nature Center opened on Saturday, April 28, 2001, and a community’s dream came to fruition - thirty years after grassroots efforts first started to create the Preserve.
+The project planning for what is now known as Madrona Marsh began in 1984 and the groundbreaking ceremony was in November 1999.
 The architecture firm Bryant Palmer Soto designed the Nature Center.

 The $1.8 million project, including $200,000 for exhibits, was a joint venture of the Friends of the Madrona Marsh and the City of Torrance, using funds from Proposition A, which passed in 1996, and the Los Angeles County Safe Neighborhood Parks Acts of 1992.
 An additional $95,000 from the Parks and Recreation Department paid for the cost of furniture, supplies and equipment.

 Check our schedule for on-going programs and special workshops and events.